Mel Nieves

 "Rochester Latino Theatre Company's "W.A.C.
 Iraq" takes a complicated subject and presents it in a simple, powerful way.
 This tribute to Latina women in the Armed Forces who have served in Iraq honors their contributions, details their sacrifices, and asks some disturbing questions about a country that gives poor women opportunities in the military and often takes them away when they return from service.
 The format is a dialogue between a distraught G.I.
 (Jay O'Leary) and a kindly operator in a military base call center (Denise Herrera), interrupted by a monologue from a proudly patriotic young Latina soldier (Wednesday Mann), and concluded with a powerful, paradoxical monologue accompanying pictures of Latina soldiers in Iraq.
 It may not sound like much on paper, but it is affecting and effectively performed, particularly by O'Leary."

-Review by David Raymond, Rochester City Paper
+Rochester City Paper

 Readings of "W.A.C.
 Iraq" and "Los Embrujados" directed by Maggie Low